borjapetit/fortran_toolkit/index.md

 <a name="inicio"></a>

 This Fortran code provides a list of functions and subroutines that I typically use in my research.
-All functions and subroutines assume double precision for real variables.

-Efficiency of the algorithms is not guaranteed, and the code is distributed under the MIT license.

 If you find any mistake, either in the codes or in this website, [contact me](mailto:bpetit@cunef.edu).

+**License**: The code is distributed under the MIT license.
+You are free to use and modify it as you wish, but please acknowledge the source.
+If you distributte a modified version ofthis code, please indicate in the preambule the changes made along with your name and date.

+**Notes**
+- Efficiency of the algorithms is not guaranteed.
+- All functions and subroutines assume double precision for real variables.

 ---